 Waterfalls have long held a central place in the spiritual and cultural lives of Indigenous peoples across North America.
-More than just geographic features, they are perceived as living entities, sources of life, and powerful sites where the physical world meets the spirit realm.
+More than mere geographic features, they are perceived as living entities—sources of life and powerful sites where the physical world intersects with the spirit realm.
 This reverence is deeply rooted in creation stories, ceremonial traditions, and a profound understanding of the natural world.
-Bridalveil Fall, one of Yosemite National Park's most iconic cataracts, offers a clear lens through which to explore this rich cultural tapestry, but it is only one of many such sacred waterscapes that continue to inspire respect and awe.
+Bridalveil Fall, one of Yosemite National Park’s most iconic cataracts, offers a clear lens through which to explore this rich cultural tapestry.
+Yet, it is only one of many such sacred waterscapes that continue to inspire respect and awe among Indigenous communities and beyond.

 Bridalveil Fall: A Sacred Site of the Ahwahnechee